-Normally a car has a basic 4×2 traction, where the front wheels are the ones that move the car when propelled by the engine, while the rear wheels only follow the movement.
-In other words, “4×2” means that of a vehicle’s four wheels only two are drive wheels.
+Normally most cars have a basic 4×2 traction, where the front wheels are the ones that move the car when propelled by the engine, while the rear wheels only follow the movement and spin freely.

 Owning a car gives you multiple possibilities, such as getting to work earlier or carrying out procedures that require a great investment of time and patience in public transport.
 However, there is also room for entertainment.
-Does the 4×4 Off-Road concept sound familiar to you?
+Entertainment is the most important thing when off-roading.
+Because if it is not fun, then what is the point?

-4×4 Off-Road: Adventure And Expertise On Difficult Roads
+4×4 Off-Road Basics: Adventure And Expertise On Difficult Roads

-Drivers who usually drive off-road, in terrains with extreme conditions, what they are doing is Off-Road 4×4.
+Drivers who usually drive off-road, in terrains with extreme conditions, what they are doing is off-toading.
 The activity usually takes place on poorly defined roads with rugged terrain characteristics.

 For this reason, to perform this adventure sport it is necessary to have vehicles with 4×4 traction, which are conditioned to overcome any difficulty you find on the road.
 Therefore, if you want to immerse yourself in this exciting world, you should clear your doubts about how 4×4 works and what 4H and 4L mean in a 4×4, among other related concepts.